open-traffic-generator/models/device/dhcp/common/dhcp_proposal.md

  a) IP-dst: IP of DHCP server's IP stack, b) IP dst: IP P of Relay agent's IP stack]

 6. Traffic auto filling up f1Ip.Src().AutoDhcp() [Incorporated]
 8. Another alternative model to be created with unconnected ethernet without other exposed paramters rather mac and dhcp interfaces.
-[Yet to be done]
+[Incorporated]
 7. Just to note for partial start for dhcp/server for bgp start later after dhcp comes up first.

   // Case-1: DHCP Client & Server are Keysight and Relay Agent as DUT.